MakanAKaregar/RPR/README.md

 ## 1.1 Raspberry Pi operating system installation

    Raspberry Pi (RPi) does not have internal disk and built-in Operating System (OS).
 To set up RPi, an operating system needs to be installed onto a micro SD card.
 OS Image file is available at the official RPi website.
-The user needs to download and install Rapberry Pi Imager to a computer with a micro SD card reader.
+The user needs to download and install RPi Imager to a computer with a micro SD card reader.
 Installation instruction can be found here: https://www.raspberrypi.com/software/

    After installing the OS onto the micro SD card, insert the card into the micro SD card slot of RPi.
 Peripheral devices such as monitor, keyboard and mouse are needed for initializing RPi.
-An HDMI/VGA monitor can be directly connected to RPi 3 using using a standar HDMI cable.
+An HDMI/VGA monitor can be directly connected to RPi 3 using using a standard HDMI cable.
 For RPi 4, a micro HDMI to HDMI cable or a standard HDMI to HDMI cable along with a micro HDMI to HDMI adapter are needed.
 For a VGA monitor, use the HDMI to VGA adapter.
 Plug in monitor, USB keyboard and USB mouse to RPi.
 Plug in micro USB (RPi 3) or USB-C (RPi 4) power supply and connect to power.

    Once the RPi boots, open RPi Configuration under Applications Menu > Preferences > R Pi Configuration.
 In the “Interfaces” tab, set SSH, VNC, Serial Port, Serial Console to enabled.
 Secure Shell (SSH) is a commonly used protocol for providing a secure channel between two computers.
 We can use SSH to connect from a Linux computer or from the Mac terminal to the RPi, without installing additional software.
 The Virtual Network Connection (VNC) server is enabled for viewing GUI desktop of RPi remotely via VNC viewer software installed on a server computer.
 The GPS module sends and receives NMEA data via the serial communication port to the RPi.